bingis-khan/KindaC/README.md

   - later check error messages
   - (or just check the datatypes!)
   - not sure which is better
+- add more line folding logic where appropriate

 ### todo misc